mecachisenros/cf-civicrm/docs/processors.md

 ### Orders

-The CiviCRM Order processor is where you each Line Item Processor is connected into one order that then contribution record.
+The CiviCRM Order processor is where each Line Item Processor is connected into one order that then creates the contribution record.

 ![CiviCRM Order Processor](./images/cfc-order-processor.png)